2 Suspects, 16 and 19, Wanted in Killing of Fredericksburg Teen

 A 16-year-old boy is wanted on a charge of first-degree murder, but police said they could not release information about him due to his age.

-Police said both suspects are considered armed and dangerous, and that if anyone sees Carter they should not approach him and call police immediately.
+Police said both suspects are considered armed and dangerous and if anyone sees Carter they should not approach him but call police immediately.

 Local